-Evidently, there are a large number of people who the system has not identified as a carer.
+There are many people in Brent who we have not identified as being a carer.
 This means they may be missing out on vital universal support and information that could help them in their caring role.

-Although not everyone will want, need or be eligible for support from social care services, it is important that we do outreach work to make them aware of what they may be entitled to.
+Although not everyone will want, need or be eligible for support from social care services and/or other services, it is important that we do outreach work to make them aware of what they may be entitled to.

 The census revealed that as of 2021, 22,800 people in Brent were providing care for others in Brent.
 Just 9,112 of these are known to their GP.
-503 Adult Carers, and 104 young carers, were identified and supported by Brent's commissioned services, Brent Gateway Partnership, in 2022-23.
+503 Adult Carers and 104 young carers were identified and supported by Brent's commissioned services, Brent Gateway Partnership, in 2022-23.
 Only 182 adult carers and 56 young carers had a statutory assessment in that year.